q0jt/line-sbc/README.md

 if err != nil {
 	// error
 }
-fmt.Println("pin: ", keys.Passcode)
-for _, key := range keys.LetterSealingKeys {
+// Only when migrated to another device and when PIN is registered fmt.Println("pin: ", keys.Passcode) for _, key := range keys.LetterSealingKeys {
     fmt.Printf("key id: %d\n", key.KeyID)